 People with COPD also have many respiratory infections, and during these, their condition is usually worse.

 Smoking is the leading cause of COPD, though not all people with COPD have smoked, and not all smokers develop COPD.

 Exposure to gases or fumes in the workplace or heavy amounts of second hand smoke and pollution are also risk factors for COPD, as is frequent use of cooking fire without proper ventilation.

-The symptoms for COPD typically develop slowly and people don’t always realize they have a disease.
-If you have chest symptoms, it’s important to tell your physician about them in order to get a proper diagnosis.
+The symptoms for COPD typically develop slowly and people do not always realise they have a disease.
+If you have chest symptoms, it is important to tell your physician about them in order to get a proper diagnosis.